Updated June 2024

 With the dream of attaining a healthy work-life balance, the number of jobseekers searching for remote work is steadily increasing.
 However, shedding preconceived notions on the types of telecommuting positions available to jobseekers is difficult.
-For a long time, the only jobs available for telecommuters were either high-tech jobs that required a computer science degree or were get-rich-quick schemes targeting vulnerable jobseekers searching for a more flexible schedule.
-“Real” telecommute-friendly jobs were few and far between.
+For a long time, the only jobs available for remote workers were either high-tech jobs that required a computer science degree or were get-rich-quick schemes targeting vulnerable jobseekers searching for a more flexible schedule.
+“Real” remote-friendly jobs were few and far between.
 Most of the time, they were available solely to advanced professionals and people with advanced education levels already employed by large companies.

 A significant number of jobs require a technical background, especially since there have been advancements in information and communication technology.
 However, the belief that most remote jobs now require a specific advanced education level is flat out wrong.
-Telecommuting jobs are available to jobseekers with a myriad of educational backgrounds and in a variety of career fields.
+Remote jobs are available to jobseekers with a myriad of educational backgrounds and in a variety of career fields.

 And, thankfully, regardless of your educational background, you can still earn a comfortable income as a remote worker.
 Take a look at some of the types of positions available to jobseekers of all education levels.